ofwallaart/SBASC/readme.md

 The code contains the following main files that can be run: `run.py`, `run_hyperparameter.py`
 - `run.py`: Code to run a single train and test run of the specified model.
 Configuration can be done in the command line.
 Results are stored in `results\DOMAIN\MODEL\`
 - `run_hyperparameter.py`: Code to run a hyperparameter trial of the specified model.
 Configuration can be done in the command line.
 Optimal hyperparameters are stored in `results\MODEL\results.pkl`
+- - `run_helpers.py`: Code to run non-essential code, but relevant for result generation.
+Code contains a function to generate a p-value table comparing different methods using a single sided t-test and a function that graphs different loss function to compare their behaviour.
 - `models\BERT_baseline\main.py`: PyTorch implementation of a BERT baseline model.
 It uses a pre-trained BERT language model (12-layer, 768-hidden, uncased), with a classification layer on top.
 - `models\CASC\main.py`: PyTorch implementation of weakly supervised model using post-trained DK-BERT and a small set of seed words for labeled data preparation.
 Next a neural network using labeled data is used for aspect and sentiment prediction.
 Code is implemented from [Kumar et al.](https://github.com/Raghu150999/UnsupervisedABSA)
 - `models\SBASC\main.py`: PyTorch implementation of seed Sentence Based Aspect and Sentiment Classification model framework using the seed sentence labeler